SubhadityaMukherjee/AI-knowledge-base/docs/data2vec.md

 - closer to general self-supervised learning
 - framework that uses the same learning method for either speech, NLP or computer vision
 - predict latent representations of the full input data based on a masked view of the input in a [[self distillation]] setup using a standard Transformer architecture
-- Instead of predicting modality-specific targets such as words, visual tokens or units of human speech which are local in nature, data2vec predicts contextualized latent representations that contain information from the entire inpu
+- Instead of predicting [[modality]]-specific targets such as words, visual tokens or units of human speech which are local in nature, data2vec predicts contextualized latent representations that contain information from the entire inpu
-- Today’s self-supervised learning research almost typically focuses on a single modality
+- Today’s self-supervised learning research almost typically focuses on a single [[modality]]
-- As a result, researchers specializing in one modality often adopt a totally different strategy than those specializing in another.
+- As a result, researchers specializing in one [[modality]] often adopt a totally different strategy than those specializing in another.
-- For each modality, algorithms anticipate distinct units: pixels or visual tokens for images, words for the text, and learned sound inventories for voice
+- For each [[modality]], algorithms anticipate distinct units: pixels or visual tokens for images, words for the text, and learned sound inventories for voice
 - teaching models to anticipate their own representations of the incoming data, regardless of mode
 - Instead of predicting visual tokens, phrases, or sounds, a single algorithm may work with completely different sorts of input by focusing on these representations — the [layers](Layers.md) of a neural network
 - robust normalization of the [features](Features.md) for the job that would be trustworthy in different modalities to directly predict representations.